 At Foremans Tree Specialists Ltd, we also have all the latest hedge cutting and tree surgery equipment to safely and efficiently take any hedge of any size.
 From the state of the art telescopic hedge trimmers to tripod ladders and cherry pickers (MEWPS), we can maintain the hedges your gardeners just can't reach.

-Contact us today and our knowledgable staff will happily arrange a no-obligation site visit to identify your needs and discuss suitable options.
-Our garden maintenance and hedge cutting services are available in Crawley, Horsham, West Sussex, Surrey, Hampshire and across the South-East.
+Contact us today and our knowledgeable staff will happily arrange a no-obligation site visit to identify your needs and discuss suitable options.
+Our garden maintenance and hedge cutting services are available in Crawley, Chichester, Horsham, West Sussex, Surrey, Hampshire and across the South-East.